QUICK ANSWER

 | Minutes 205 to 210 | Final sweep | Confirm every question has an answer |

-If a question is not moving after 90 seconds, flag it and move on.
+If a question is not moving after about 90 seconds, flag it and move on.
+That is not giving up.
+That is protecting easier points.

-Use these during practice:
+Use these checkpoints during practice:

 | Question number | Ideal time remaining |